lijiaxingogo/ideal-parakeet/README.md

 npm run test
 ```

-Free feel to contact me through jiaxin.li.gogo@gmail.com for any issues.
+Free feel to contact me at jiaxin.li.gogo@gmail.com for any issues.
+Thank you!